 Be curious

-- Following interesting people or organisations linked to your subject on social media
+- Following organisations and employers on social media

-Finding out about latest news or developments will help you know what’s going on and help you find and make links with others who are interested in the subject.
-It will teach you how to find information independently and will also show that you have a real interest in what you are studying.
+It will teach you how to find information independently and show that you have a real interest in what you are studying.

 Not only will you develop your existing skills you’ll also gain new ones as you go through college or sixth form.